 Hemorrhoid tissues are “cushions” of blood vessels that swell slightly during bowel movements.
-Too much pressure on the anal canal can make these tissues remain enlarged, become inflamed, and cause symptoms.
+Too much pressure on the anal canal can make these tissues stay enlarged.
+They may become inflamed and cause symptoms.
 This can happen both inside and outside the anal canal.

 The parts of the anal canal are:

 Internal hemorrhoid tissue is in the upper area of the anal canal.

 The rectum is the last several inches of the colon.
 This is where stool is stored prior to bowel movements.

 Anal sphincters are ring-shaped muscles that expand and contract to control the anal opening.

 External hemorrhoid tissue lies under the anal skin.

 The anus is the passage between the rectum and the outside of the body.

 Hemorrhoid tissues play a vital role in helping your body get rid of waste.
 Food passes from the stomach through the intestines.
 The waste (stool) then travels through the colon to the rectum.
 It is stored in the rectum until it’s ready to be passed from the anus.
 During bowel movements, hemorrhoids swell with blood and become slightly larger.
 This swelling helps protect and cushion the anal canal as stool passes from the body.
 Once the stool has passed, the tissues stop swelling and go back to normal.

 Pressure due to straining or other factors can cause hemorrhoid tissues to stay swollen.
 When this happens to the hemorrhoid tissues in the anal canal, they’re called internal hemorrhoids.
 Swollen tissues around the anal opening are called external hemorrhoids.
 Depending on the location, your symptoms can differ.